Who Qualifies for PLF Coverage?

 Am I Exempt from Coverage?

-You can request an exemption from PLF coverage by (1) completing the Request for Exemption form emailed with your yearly PLF assessment notice or (2) submitting your Request for Exemption electronically via the link below.
-View the full list of PLF exemptions below.
+You can request an exemption from PLF coverage by (1) completing the Request for Exemption form emailed with your annual PLF assessment notice or (2) submitting your Request for Exemption electronically via this link.
+View the full list of Exemptions from Coverage below.

 File PLF Exemption »